 Questions and Answers

-Who can file a State Complaint?
+Who can file a state complaint?

 What issues can be addressed?

-How does it work?
+How does the state complaint process work?

-Who decides the outcomes?
+Who decides the outcome?

 What does it cost?

 Filing a state complaint is free.
 However, parties are responsible for any costs (such as mailing or printing costs) or any attorney fees incurred if they have their own attorney participate in the state complaint process.